Joanne B. Freeman: Recent Work

-Starting February 3, 2017, Freeman joined the crew of the popular weekly American History radio show BackStory as a co-host; the 8-year-old show based out of University of Virginia is also a popular podcast.
-The premise of the 1 hour program is to examine contemporary happenings through the lens of the past.
+Starting February 3, 2017, Freeman joined the crew of the popular weekly American History radio show BackStory as a co-host; the show based out of University of Virginia was also a popular podcast.
+The premise of the one hour program was to examine contemporary happenings through the lens of the past.
+BackStory wrapped production in July 2020.

+Freeman co-hosted the podcast Now & Then with fellow historian Heather Cox Richardson, from 2021 through the end of the show's production in October 2023.
+Episodes can still be heard on Spotify.